hpides-teaching/hdp-profiling-session/README.md

 You can use the task's users.txt and modify it.

 This will open the ports from the file on the host for the students to SSH into with user `hdp` and password `123456`.
+The code for the session can be found in `/hdp-profiling-session` inside the container.